 4. The Nature Museum

 This small nature museum might be small in size but the programs that they produce are grand.
 Inside the Nature Museum, kids can crawl through tunnels and learn about the local wildlife.
+The Nature Museum is currently working on a natural playscape and it is going to be epic!

 Our favorite event is the Fairy Festival which happens each fall.
 The whole town comes together to create fairy scenes which are then placed throughout the forest.